 Historically, only the alpha producers had access to the latest technology in order for them to keep a competitive edge.
 However, this hasn’t always been the case in the back office of a bank.
-Operations has often been starved of technology and instead has relied on legacy systems and architecture with the de-facto fall back to emails and spreadsheets to support their processes.
+Operations have often been starved of technology and instead have relied on legacy systems and architecture with the de-facto fallback to emails and spreadsheets to support their processes.
 A typical bank operations department may send hundreds of thousands if not millions of emails each day.
 Any improvement in this workflow can add up to a significant cost saving at scale.

 Automation in Operations – Human or machine?

-Operations is the lifeblood of a bank and vital to how a bank functions.
-Their job is to ensure seamless transactions, payments and settlements to reduce any risks the bank could be exposed to through discrepancies, out trades, or losses.
+Operations are the lifeblood of a bank and vital to how a bank functions.
+Their job is to ensure seamless transactions, payments and settlements to reduce any risks the bank could be exposed to through discrepancies, outtrades, or losses.

-With the huge amounts of data that is generated and consumed end-to-end, fully-automated straight-through processes are the ideal state.
+With the huge amounts of data that are generated and consumed end-to-end, fully-automated straight-through processes are the ideal state.
 However, automation is not always possible.

-At a strategic level, banks needs to decide the appropriate level of process automation to the task in hand.
+At a strategic level, banks need to decide the appropriate level of process automation for the task at hand.
 Fintech firms such as Duco can fully automate and significantly increase the speed of processing and reconciling large amounts of trade data.
 However, the exceptions process often requires complex human interactions across different sets of data, applications and databases and multiple communication platforms (chat, email, phone).

-These human interactions cannot be automated and are slow, manual and costly, which result in:
+These human interactions cannot be automated and are slow, manual and costly, which results in:

 - Lack of integration because of legacy systems